k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: account for being polymorphed into an undead monster when using wand of death/finger of death spell on yourself
 - Fix: impossible "hiding under nothing?"
+- Fix: 'Program in disorder: rnd(0) attempted' when using #wizspell while having the Amulet of Yendor in inventory